Text & Media Area Module - Creating a Multimedia feature (Audio or YouTube Video)

 3. In the pop-up that appears, click on the Embed icon.

-4. Choose a starting point by entering a time code.
+4. Choose a starting point by entering a time code, if required.

 5. Choose to Show player controls.